hyodae-seo/hyodaeseo.com/content/projects/NASA_MAP/index.md

 date: 2024-12-19
 ---

-Improving Coupled Atmosphere-Ocean Processes in NU-WRF for the Simulation of Coast-Threatening Extratropical Cyclones in the Northeastern US
+Improving Coupled Atmosphere-Ocean Processes in NU-WRF for the Simulation of Coast-Threatening Extratropical Cyclones in the Northeastern US PI: H. Seo (WHOI/UH) and C.-A. Clayson (WHOI)
 <!--more-->

 This project will develop a better understanding of the physical processes governing the structure and evolution of the marine atmospheric boundary layer (MABL) in the Northeastern US and the New England shelf regions.